 Shen Calmer combines several herbs, all of which work together, to soothe Liver Qi and calm Shen.

 We’ll explain how Shen Calmer promotes balance to help your cat feel better.

 Here is an example of how an imbalance in your cat’s body might lead to anxiety.

 According to Traditional Chinese Medicine principles, stress causes stagnation of Liver Qi.

-Liver Qi stagnation eventually becomes a fire, consuming Heart Yin and disturbing Shen (spirit).
+For example, Liver Qi stagnation eventually becomes a fire, consuming Heart Yin and disturbing Shen (spirit).

-Disturbed Shen results in anxiety and restlessness.
+And, disturbed Shen results in anxiety and restlessness.

 TCVM veterinarians soothe disturbed Shen by nourishing Heart Yin and cooling Fire.